fledge-iot/fledge/docs/08_developer/03_systemtest.rst

   foglamp@vbox-dev:~/FogLAMP/tests/system/suites$

-Once you have selected the test suite you want to execute, you can run it by simply passing it as a parameter to the *foglamp-utility*:
+Once you have selected the test suite you want to execute, you can run it by simply passing it as a parameter to the *foglamp-test*:

 .. code-block:: console